Prince-John/cfd-psd-fpga/README.md

 Semantic versioning uses the format MAJOR.MINOR.PATCH:

-MAJOR: Increment for incompatible API changes, would require a project rebuild.
+- MAJOR: Increment for incompatible API changes, would require a project rebuild. - Changes to FPGA chipboard - will result in breaking the configration commands.
-MINOR: Increment for new features that are backward-compatible, require the xsa to be updated in vitis.
+- MINOR: Increment for new features that are backward-compatible, require the xsa to be updated in vitis. - changes to the microblaze design or configuration
-PATCH: Increment for backward-compatible bug fixes, no hardware changes just firmware bugfixes.
+- PATCH: Increment for backward-compatible bug fixes, no hardware changes just firmware bugfixes. - changes to firmware - microblaze C code - provided it does not require a change of verilog code.

 The `git tag` command is used to tag every version on the master branch which we want to increment into new release versions.